bluurr/quora-loader/README.md

 ## Compliance

-As per the Quora terms of service [TOS](https://www.quora.com/about/tos) for machine driven tools -
+As per the Quora terms of service [TOS](https://www.quora.com/about/tos) for a machine driven tools -

 1. You must use a descriptive user agent header.
 2. You must follow robots.txt at all times.